Everyone has a unique higher purpose, and Tarot can be used as a way to “tap in” to that idea quickly. But there are a couple prerequisites.

 Those who have mental health issues know what I'm talking about...

 This is why meditation is so important -- It helps you separate anxious thoughts from intuitive ones!
 I guarantee you, meditating WILL help end that "what if" thinking.
-AND you might even be able to get to the source of that "what if" it feels deeply ingrained.
+AND you might even be able to get to the source of that "what if".
 Maybe you can find a productive place for it.
-Maybe your "what if" thinking is actually a super power gifted to visionary artists or inventors .... !!!
+Maybe your "what if" thinking is actually a super power gifted to a visionary artist or inventor !!!

 MAYBE MOST IMPORTANTLY